ahmedalharth/Digital-Green-crop-Yield-Estimate-R-/README.md

 # R project
-This project is a part of my grads in University of Khartoum Faculty of Mathematical Sciences and Informatics - Department of Statistics.
+This project is a part of my grades in University of Khartoum Faculty of Mathematical Sciences and Informatics - Department of Statistics.
 Fouurth year semster 7.

 ### The Project should consist of: